-Pilot Reconnects with Missing Child More than 50 Years Later
+More than 50 Years Later, Pilot Reconnects with Missing Child He Helped Find

 "One good turn deserves another.
 You help someone, and it will come back," said Terry.

-“A coincidence?
+"A coincidence?
 What would you call it?
-Fate.
 Fate?
-Fate.” said Bair.
+Fate." said Bair.